Master of Engineering in Geological Sciences

 Contact: Savannah Williams (Graduate Programs Coordinator), 2124 Snee Hall, (607) 255-5466, email@example.com.

 The one-year M.Eng.
 (Geological Sciences) degree program provides future professional geoscientists or engineers with the geoscience and engineering background they will need to analyze and solve engineering problems that involve Earth System variables and concepts.
-Individual programs are developed within three established options: Geohydrology, Environmental Geophysics, and Ocean Science and Technology (joint with the Woods Hole Oceanographic Institution [WHOI]).
+Individual programs are developed within several established options: Geohydrology, Remote Sensing, Hazards, Applied and Environmental Geophysics, and Ocean Science and Technology (joint with the Woods Hole Oceanographic Institution [WHOI]).

 Incoming students are expected to have a strong background in mathematics, the physical sciences, and chemistry and have a strong interest and substantial background in the geosciences.
 The 30 credit M.Eng. program is intended to extend and broaden this background to develop competence in a defined number of subject categories.
 Typical categories for the various options might include: